sadiashoiab/Rosetta_V2/Documentation/Key_Vault_Secrets.md

 ## ManuallyMappedFranchiseJson

 The ManuallyMappedFranchiseJson Secret is just a string.
-The Azure App Service is expecthing this string to be a JSON array of RosettaFranchise objects.
+The Azure App Service is expecting the string to be a JSON array of RosettaFranchise objects.
 By default the terrafrom will add

 ```JSON
 [{"franchise_number":"244","clear_care_agency":3465}]